Motion Transfer Reduction Ideal for Couples

 Choosing a Mattress with Awesome Motion Transfer Reduction

-- Thickness: Thicker mattresses better absorb disturbances.
+- Thickness: Thicker comfort and transition layers better absorb disturbances.

-Our guide to choosing the best memory foam mattress can help narrow down your options with ease.
+Our guide to choosing the best memory foam mattress can help narrow your options quickly.

 Explore more about how to choose a mattress and memory foam vs. hybrid options if you’re comparing features.
 If overheating is a concern, read our cooling bedding solutions guide.